Shalom96/Shalom96/README.md

 ##👋 Hi, I'm Shalom Odori

-I am a cybersecurity enthusiast dedicated to learning and applying best practices to protect systems and data.
+I'm a cybersecurity enthusiast dedicated to learning and applying best practices to protect systems and data.
 Currently, I am focusing on penetration testing and threat analysis.

 # ⚡PASSION: ...